dmitryshurov/simple_data_storage_library/docs/APP_MANUAL.md

 The app to insert/filter/display the data is a python script located at [personal_data.py](../apps/personal_data.py).

-You'll need Python 3.7 set up to run the app.
+You'll need Python 3.7 or higher to run the app.

 The script supports several [commands](../apps/personal_data/commands):
 * `insert` - insert a single entry to a dataset (and create a dataset if it does not exist)